Damn Fine Copy

 After all, the thing about a world awash with imagery is that sometimes it is literally a wash of imagery.
 Because while it’s true that a picture may paint a thousand words, sometimes eight words can create entire worlds.

-We’re not talking about the role and value of long-copy, though long-copy unquestionably retains value when applied correctly in spite of the decline in its use.
+We’re not talking about the role and value of long-copy, though long-copy unquestionably retains its value in spite of the decline in its use.
 We’re talking about the clear, declarative power a headline has, to cut through the din and communicate directly to an audience.

 Writing with economy